gh-mrmoore/DataAnalytics/Challenges/Challenge01/README.md

 ## Results

 ### Outcomes Based on Launch Date: First Conclusion
 To increase the likelihood of a successful campaign, it could be beneficial to launch the campaign during May, June or July of a given year.
+These three months had both the highest numbers of campaigns total and, relatively, the highest success rates for theater-related campaigns.

 ### Outcomes Based on Launch Date: Second Conclusion
+To avoid a failed campaign, it would be best to launch any theater-related campaign during months other than October, November, December or January.
+These four months had among the lowest number of theater-related campaigns launched and had a relatively higher campaign failure rate.

 ### Outcomes Based on Goals: First Conclusion
 The highest likelihood of success lies with campaigns whose fundraising goal is less than $10,000.
 To improve the likelihood of success, setting a goal around this amount is advisable.